 - Boswell Energy Center Unit 3 has been removing more than 90 percent of its mercury air emissions since 2009 when a similar emissions control project was completed.

-- The two smallest units at Boswell are removing mercury at rates ranging from 60–80 percent.
-Taconite Harbor Energy Center is expected to be idled by the end of 2016 and restarted only to meet periods of high demand.
+- The two smallest units at Boswell are removing mercury at rates ranging from 60–80 percent and will be retired in 2018.
+Taconite Harbor Energy Center has been idled and will be restarted only to meet periods of high demand.

 - Mercury air emissions across the generation fleet have been reduced by 60 percent since 2005.